Hackerman342/private_repos/README.md

 Private Repositories:
  - Dubins_path:

-       A* and Pure Pursuit for obstacle avoidance with Dubin's Car
+       A* and Pure Pursuit for obstacle avoidance with Dubin's Car (Python)
  - EKF_Localization:

        EKF Localization in a MATLAB Simulation Environment